moneyman101k/coding-challenges/seatgeek-coding-challenge/README-datasync.md

 # Data Center Recovery Instructions

+Problem stated in backendchallenge/README-q2.md as given by SeatGeek.
 Program is written in C++.
 Program is compiled using g++ (on my OS X system).